-Land area and flood risk reduction decision drivers are used within the Planning Tool to filter and select the set of projects that best build and maintain land and reduce flood risk, both in the near term and long term.
-CPRA uses land area and flood risk reduction as decision drivers because they are key requirements of CPRA's mission, are well understood, and simplify analysis while allowing flexibility for refining the plan.
+Land area and flood risk reduction decision drivers DECIDING WHAT IS MOST IMPORTANT are used within the Planning Tool to filter and select Determining the benefits of restoration and risk the set of projects that best build and maintain reduction projects in both the near and long term land and reduce flood risk, both in the near term based on land area built and maintained and and long term.
+CPRA uses land area and flood flood risk reduced is the fundamental basis of risk reduction as decision drivers because they how projects are selected.
+Essentially, CPRA uses are key requirements of CPRA's mission, are well understood, and simplify the analysis while allowing decision drivers to help answer these questions: flexibility for refining the plan.

 Projects that build or maintain land area focus on restoring the landscape and the ecosystem.
 Examples include marsh creation, sediment diversions, and ridge restoration.
 These projects may have an added benefit of reducing flood risk, but their success is measured by how much land has been built and maintained in the near term and long term.

-Flood risk reduction projects seek to reduce the impacts of flooding to communities.
-Examples include structural protection projects, such as levees, and nonstructural projects, such as raising homes.
-These projects are evaluated by how well they reduce expected annual damage for a particular area.
-Expected annual damage measures the average damage anticipated to occur from a storm surge flooding event from a Category 1 or greater storm in any given year, taking into account both the expected damage and the overall chance of such a storm occurring.
+CPRA used metrics as criteria for evaluating the effectiveness of potential projects as well as Flood risk reduction projects seek to reduce the understanding how benefits differ between projects. impacts of flooding to communities.
+Examples Metrics align with the 2017 Coastal Master Plan include structural protection projects such as objectives and take into consideration flood risk levees, and nonstructural projects such as elevating reduction benefits to coastal communities, as well homes.
+These projects are evaluated by how as the ability of projects to support habitats and well they reduce expected annual damage for a enhance natural processes.
+Metrics are derived particular area.
+Expected annual damage measures by combining model outputs together in different the average damage anticipated to occur from a ways to more directly show how projects and storm surge based flooding event from a Category alternatives link to the master plan objectives.
+See 1 or greater storm in any given year, taking into Appendix C, Attachment C4-11, Metrics Report, account both the expected damage and the overall for details on how the metrics were calculated. chance of such a storm occurring.